LucasHazen12/euro-ppml-gravity-model/README.md

 # euro-ppml-gravity-model
 DiD and PPML gravity model across 1.4M country-pair observations testing the Euro's effect on bilateral trade.
-Finds ~16% trade gains for joiner economies early on — gains that collapsed after the 2010 sovereign debt crisis.
+Finds ~16% trade gains for joiner economies early on, gains that collapsed after the 2010 sovereign debt crisis.

 # Euro Currency Union and Bilateral Trade: Evidence from Staggered Adoption, 1995–2020